andreaviselli/andreaviselli.github.io/content/itnow/index.md

 Nowcasting methods aim to provide the general public -— such as policymakers, media, and investors -— with real-time assessments of critical economic indicators that would otherwise be subject to significant publication delays.
 In brief, these methods leverage higher-frequency data to forecast indicators that are released less frequently.

 For example, the quarterly Italian GDP figure is published approximately one and a half months after the reference quarter.
-This means e.g. the Q1 figure (covering January, February, and March) is only released in mid-April; however, industrial production, which shows a strong correlation with GDP, is released monthly and can be used to nowcast GDP.
+This means e.g. the Q1 figure (covering January, February, and March) is only released in mid-April; however, industrial production, which shows a strong correlation with GDP, is released monthly and can be used to nowcast GDxP.

 The econometric methodology used in this report is based on the working paper, *Nowcast Combinations in Presence of Instabilities, A. Viselli (2024)*, which has not yet been disseminated.
 The code will soon be made publicly available on GitHub.